aliyousefi-dev/mdlook/mdlook-docs/docs/upcoming-features.md

 - `#toc`: Improve Table of Content
 - `#change log`: a separate ui for changelog
 - `#mermaid_theme`: Fix mermaid theme with Core Theme
+- `#nav`: open nav collapsable item when select that page